Bethune: The Making of a Hero: Preproduction

 Ted Allan, a correspondent for the Communist Party of Canada's newspaper, met Norman Bethune in Spain at age 18 and started writing about him in 1940.
 The two last met in 1937, and Bethune died from blood poisoning in China in 1939.
 In 1942, Allan sold his 185-page script based on the life of Bethune to 20th Century Fox for around US$25,000, but the film was not produced.

 The Red Scare prevented further development of the film and Allan left the United States for Toronto in 1950.
 Allan and Sydney Gordon wrote The Scalpel, the Sword: The Story of Doctor Norman Bethune in 1952, which sold 1.5 million copies.
-Waymin Situ, the head of the China Film Bureau, asked Allan to write a script for a Bethune film in 1957.
+Situ Huimin, head of the China Film Bureau, asked Allan to write a script for a Bethune film in 1957.
 Allan and Gordon went to China in 1958, but Allan believed that he could not write the film as wanted by the Chinese.
 Gordon stayed in China, but did not write a script.
 The two did not cooperate again and Gordon refused to help in film deals until his death in 1985.

 From the 1940s to 1970s the title of the script changed between Bethune, Lifetide, The Long March, and Making of a Hero.
 Columbia Pictures and Warner Bros. considered producing the script.
 Allan wrote a script for Edward Lewis in 1969, and presented four versions of the script to Columbia between 1975 and 1978, after the success of Lies My Father Told Me, but none were produced.
 Lewis also commissioned a script from Gordon and Otto Preminger, who Gordon sold his half of the rights of The Scalpel, the Sword to, wanted to produce it despite it not being written.
 Allan refused to sell his rights stating that "I didn't want Preminger to direct it".
 Allan bought his script back from 20th Century Fox after being commissioned by Lewis.
 CAN$10,000 was invested by the Canadian Film Development Corporation into Allan's first-draft script in 1976.
 John Kemeny secured additional investment from Columbia.
 Allan, Norman Jewison, Kemeny, and Michael Spencer travelled to China, with CFDC funding.
 Between 1975 and 1978, Allan rewrote the script four times for each new head of Columbia.

 Warner Bros. stated that they would only finance the film if a major star was cast as Bethune.
 Robert Redford, Jack Nicholson, Paul Newman, Dustin Hoffman, and Warren Beatty were listed as possible options.
 Redford was interested, but requested a rewrite of the script which Kemeny and Kotcheff could not finance.
 Jewison proposed making a television series, but all of the networks declined.